telerik/blazor-docs/troubleshooting/general-issues.md

 * There is more than one `<TelerikRootComponent>` in the app (for example, a certain Razor Component has its own) - there should be only one instance in the main layout.

 You can check the application for such issues and ensure that the `<app>` element size and position matches the `<body>` and the browser viewport, and that the `<TelerikRootComponent>` is a direct child of the `<app>` element and encompasses the `@Body` in the main layout.

+## Unable to find package Telerik.Documents.SpreadsheetStreaming

+When attempting to restore packages or build a solution with the `Telerik.UI.for.Blazor` NuGet package, you may get an error similar to

+>warning `Unable to find package Telerik.Documents.SpreadsheetStreaming.
+No packages exist with this id in source(s) Microsoft Visual Studio Offline Packages, nuget.org, Telerik, MyOfflinePackages`

+The `Telerik.Documents.SpreadsheetStreaming` package is used internally for exporting and the main package references it.
+It is also available from our online feed and it is in the `dpl` folder of your offline installation.

+The most common reasons and solutions for seeing this error (being unable to restore this particular package) are:

+* An offline package source is being used that does not contain it.
+Make sure that you add the packages from both the `packages` and `dpl` folders to such a custom local feed.

+* There is an issue with connecting to our online feed.
+For example, a firewall, network downtime or wrong credentials are used.
+Check the [Troubleshooting NuGet Feed Issues]({%slug installation/nuget%}#troubleshooting) section of the documentation to see how to handle that.

+* There is a mismatch between the versions available for restore and the referenced versions, while the Visual Studio "treat warnings as errors" setting is turned on.
+This can happen if one version is referenced, but another is available (for example, only certain versions are available in a custom local feed for the [Document Processing]({%slug common-features-dpl%}) packages, but the main package references an older version).
+In such cases, the tooling would usually resolve the newest version, but it will show a warning and VS can treat it as an error and not let you build.
+The solution is to check the version that is referenced by `Telerik.UI.for.Blazor` and ensure you can access that.
+Cleaning the solution, manually restoring the packages and re-building can also help.

 ## See Also